-Amidst a pandemic, the group met virtually from different parts of the globe to connect with a selection of artifacts from archival collections housed in the William H. Hannon Library.
+Amidst a pandemic, the group met virtually from different parts of the globe to connect with a selection of artifacts from archival collections located in the William H. Hannon Library.
 The mission was to create a series of first-ever digital exhibits in collaboration with rhetorical arts students to tell stories through unique archival materials at Loyola Marymount University.

 Students approached the new digital exhibit task with flexibility and imagination.
 In doing so, one class inhabited two worlds themselves—the digital and the physical, their particular places in the world and the transnational journey of the Venegas family.
 Through first-hand encounters and research with personal artifacts in the Venegas Family Papers, students spent the semester exploring the Venegas family’s immigration experiences and finding strength and resilience in the family’s interconnection across borders and time.

 The class had the rare opportunity of meeting on Zoom with Teresa Venegas and Carlos Venegas, two members of the Venegas family to hear the fascinating recounting of their family stories.
 A student reflected:

 “Looking at the Venegas Papers as a first-year in college was a really cool experience and it opened up my eyes to what type of information we as students have access to at LMU.
 I was pleasantly surprised when I heard that members of the Venegas family would join us to tell us about their journey to the U.S. Interviewing the Venegas family themselves was a memorable experience that will stay with me throughout my academic career.”